nagydani/seedling/sprout/TUTORIAL.md

 You can immediately notice three important characteristics of Sprout:

- * There is a space between the opening quote of the string literal.
+ * There is an extra space after the opening quote of the string literal.
 This is due to the extremely simple parsing rules of Sprout.
 We will talk more about them later.
 In short, words in Sprout are separated by one